TheThingSystem/steward/nodewiki/steward/Devices.md

 * _updated_ - a timestamp

+Now let's look at the twelve categories of devices.
+**(There's nothing _magical_ about this number, and it will probably drop to ten.)**

 ### Climate
 These are devices that monitor or control the "breathable environment".
 The naming pattern is: